2025 Pacific typhoon season: Typhoon Ragasa (Nando)

 On September 16, the JTWC identified a tropical disturbance north of Yap.
 It developed into a tropical depression the next day, according to the JMA, and was named Nando by PAGASA upon entering the Philippine Area of Responsibility (PAR).
 The system intensified over the Philippine Sea, becoming Tropical Storm Ragasa on September 19, and reached typhoon strength the next day.
 On September 21, both PAGASA and the JTWC upgraded Ragasa to a super typhoon, with the JTWC estimating 1-minute winds of 270 km/h and pressure of 910 hPa.
 The JMA assessed ten-minute winds of 205 km/h and pressure of 905 hPa.
 Ragasa made landfall over Panuitan Island in Calayan, Cagayan on September 22.
 After brushing the Babuyan Islands, the typhoon began to weaken gradually, underwent an eyewall replacement cycle that produced a 25 nmi eye as it tracked west-northwestward toward the South China Sea.
 It made landfall at Hailing Island in Yangjiang, Guangdong on September 24, and in Beihai, Guangxi as a tropical storm the next day.
 It later struck Quảng Ninh province in Vietnam as a tropical depression, and dissipated soon after.

-The Hong Kong Observatory issued Hurricane Signal No. 10 on September 24 for the second time this year since Wipha two months before, which has been the first time in over 60 years that the Hurricane Signal No. 10 has been issued twice in a year.
+The Hong Kong Observatory issued Hurricane Signal No. 10 on September 24 for the second time this year since Wipha two months before, which has been the first time in over 60 years that the highest warning signal has been issued twice in a year.
 A total of at least 11 deaths and 11 injuries were caused by Ragasa in the Philippines, 18 deaths and 107 injuries in Taiwan due to flooding, and injured 101 people in Hong Kong.